Global Search

 Best Historic Locations in Padua

-, 7 Options Found
+, 10 Options Found

 Together, with the Basilica di Sant'Antonio, Palazzo della Ragione is a symbol of the city.
-Built in 1288, it is called the Salone, or lounge, because of its large room with its wooden vaulted ceiling (destroyed and rebuilt many times over the centuries), making it the largest undivided hall in the world.
+Built in the 13th Century CE, it is called the Salone, because of its large room with its wooden vaulted ceiling (destroyed and rebuilt many times over the centuries), making it the largest undivided hall in the world.
 The piazza and the bustling daily market are dominated by its loggia.
 It was a real layman's center in the city.
 Justice was carried out in the upper rooms, adorned with frescoes of astrological depictions (perhaps even by Giotto).
 If the sentence was serious, the accused would be taken to one of the local prisons.
 The building also houses a large wooden horse that Annibale Capodilista had made for a merry-go-round and then donated to the city.
 On the ground floor, traditional commercial activities took place, as they still do today.

 This castle has a long history and above all it has been used for different purposes during the centuries.
 Has been builded at the base of a mountain.Has been aouse than a castle then a villa veneta and during the ages the structure has been enriched with the Torre Ezzeliniana that has been used for defensive purposes.
 In 1981 the property passes in the hand of the Regione Veneto that creates various museums and a library.